kevypark/youtube-realtime-tracker/README.md

 ## To build:
 ### For development:
-npm run dev_build
+npm run build-dev

 ### For production:
-npm run production_build
+npm run build-prod

 ## To start:
 npm start